wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 uid: PrinciplesOfOperationOPCUA.md
 ---

-# Principles of operation
+# Operational overview

-This topic provides an operational overview of the OPC UA EDS adapter, focusing on streams creation and error handling.
+The OPC UA EDS adapter conforms to the OPC UA specification for operation.
+The adapter must be configured for it to create streams and collect data.

 ## Adapter configuration

-For the OPC UA EDS adapter to start data collection, you need to configure the adapter by defining the following:
+For the OPC UA EDS adapter to start data collection, configure the adapter by defining the following:

-- Data source: Provide the data source from which the adapter should collect data.
+- Data source: Provide the OPC UA data source from which the adapter should collect data.
 - Data selection: Perform selection of OPC UA items to which the adapter should subscribe for data.
 - Logging: Set up the logging attributes to manage the adapter logging behavior.